This is a little off my usual beaten path, but what the heck.

 throws DOMException;

-The htmlText is parsed as-if by the
+is parsed as-if by the HTML

-with no context element; the resulting sequence of DOM nodes is
+fragment parsing algorithm, with no context element; the resulting

-collected into a DocumentFragment, which is returned.
+which is returned.

-The substitutions argument cannot be described in WebIDL as far as I
+argument cannot be described in WebIDL

-can tell.
-It must be a dictionary, but it can have any number of
+as far as I can tell.
+It must be a dictionary, but it can have any

-constrained as described below.
+are constrained as described below.

-If the substitutions argument is supplied, then the HTML5 tokenizer
+argument is supplied, then the HTML5

-uses it as follows:
+tokenizer uses it as follows:

 A substitution reference consists syntactically of an U+007B LEFT CURLY BRACKET (

-{) character, followed immediately by a valid JavaScript identifier, followed immediately by an U+007D RIGHT CURLY BRACKET (}) character.
-A live substitution reference is a substitution reference for which thesubstitutionsdictionary contains a key which is character-by-character identical to the JavaScript identifier, and the corresponding value for that substitution reference is the dictionary value corresponding to that key.In all tokenizer states, a substitution reference which is not live (i.e. which has no corresponding value in the
+dictionary contains a key which is character-by-character identical to the JavaScript identifier, and the corresponding value for that substitution reference is the dictionary value corresponding to that key.In all tokenizer states, a substitution reference which is not live (i.e. which has no corresponding value in the

-substitutionsdictionary) is processed as its constituent sequence of characters would have been in the absence of this specification.If the tokenizer is in data state and it encounters a live substitution reference, then:
+dictionary) is processed as its constituent sequence of characters would have been in the absence of this specification.If the tokenizer is in data state and it encounters a live substitution reference, then:

 If the corresponding value is a DOMString, then it is inserted into the document in place of the substitution reference, as-if the tokenizer had emitted its contents as a sequence of character tokens.